|

 to clean it up, citing:

-They missed out that water
+They missed out that water was trickling

-Strangely, after being approached by The Chronicle for a comment, a
+through the brickwork.
+Strangely, after being approached by The

-British Waterways spokesman seemed to concentrate on the paintwork
+Chronicle for a comment, a British Waterways spokesman seemed to

-aspect.
-Pointing out that their grants had been cut in the previous
+concentrate on the paintwork aspect.
+Pointing out that their grants

-12 months, they said "The aqueduct is structurally sound and,
+had been cut in the previous 12 months, they said "The aqueduct is

-unfortunately, a painting scheme is not a high priority for us."
-The
+structurally sound and, unfortunately, a painting scheme is not a

-spokesman said British Waterways had "offered to assist the council
+The spokesman said British Waterways

-in finding grant funds."
+assist the council in finding grant funds." |

-Cllr Steve Hope called that
+called that

-response "cheeky".
 "All we want is a tidy up.
 Nothing fancy and I'm

 sure it won't cost the earth to get it done," he said, adding